M4 Pro and M4 Max benchmark results revealed — they blow away Intel, AMD and Qualcomm

 You see, the vast majority of you will have more than enough with M4.
 Based on our time with the M3 MacBook Pro and the M4 iPad Pro, whatever your prosumer working tendencies are from complex RAW photo edits and 4K Final Cut work to music production, I’m confident this’ll do it handily.

-M4 Max is sure to be in a complete league of its own in terms of performance potential.
-You can see in the way Apple talks about this in its promotion material — handling LLMs with nearly 200 billion parameters or going into incredibly niche tasks like film scoring — only a tiny fraction of people will need what this is capable of.
+M4 Max is absolutely in a complete league of its own in terms of performance potential.
+You can also see this in the way Apple talks about this in its promotion material — handling LLMs with nearly 200 billion parameters or going into incredibly niche tasks like film scoring — only a tiny fraction of people will need what this is capable of.

 And then there's the M4 Pro.
 I got some pretty rough comments on my M3 Pro MacBook Pro review when I said it’s the “awkward middle child” — stating that its performance bumps are indeed impressive, but with what M3 could do for most people, it was kind of stuck in no-man’s land in terms of who would use it.